easy-electrophysiology/load-heka-python/README.md

 We would also like to acknowledge [Stimfits HEKA module](https://github.com/neurodroid/stimfit) and [SigTools module](https://pubmed.ncbi.nlm.nih.gov/19056423/) on which the above examples were based, and HEKA for their detailed documentation on the filetype, available the network drive: server.hekahome.de

-## 2) Usage Instructions

-By default, the HEKA loader will load the entire file (i.e. header information + data) into memory.
-The argument only_load_header=True can be used for lazy loading (i.e. only loading the header into memory, before specifying which series data to load, see section 3).

 ### Getting Started